-Mr. Yitzhak Nissan, our Chairman of the Board and the controlling shareholder of Nistec Golan, beneficially owns 69.5% of our outstanding ordinary shares.
+Mr. Yitzhak Nissan, our Chairman of the Board and the controlling shareholder of Nistec Golan, beneficially owned 52.5%% of our outstanding ordinary shares as of March 4, 2025.
 Accordingly, Mr. Nissan and Nistec Golan have the ability to exercise a significant influence over our business and affairs and generally have the power to determine all matters submitted to a vote of our shareholders where our shares vote together as a single class, including the election of directors and approval of significant corporate transactions.
 Mr. Nissan and Nistec Golan may make decisions regarding Eltek and our business that are opposed to other shareholders' interests or with which other shareholders may disagree.
-Nistec Golan's and Mr. Nissan's voting power could have the effect of deterring or preventing a change in control of our company that might other shareholders.
+Nistec Golan's and Mr. Nissan's voting power could have the effect of deterring or preventing a change in control of our company that might otherwise be beneficial to our other shareholders.